ClementNerma/NightOS/docs/ux/notifications.md

 ## Persistent notifications

 Persistent notifications don't disappear after a timeout.
-They can for instance be used to indicate a pending state like the activation of a battery-consuming element like a GPS.
+They can for instance be used to indicate a continuous state like the progress of a task.

 ## Notification types